nova-video-player/aos-AVP/faq/faq.md

 NOVA is an opeN sOurce Video plAyer designed for Android devices (tablets, phones and TVs).
 This application is based on a fork of Archos Video Player open-source release, intended to support new features with an enhanced stability.

-NOVA is published on [GooglePlay](https://play.google.com/store/apps/details?id=org.courville.nova) or on [Amazon Appstore](https://www.amazon.fr/dp/B07P1Q1DG9) or on [F-Droid](https://f-droid.org/en/packages/org.courville.nova/) or directly on [github](https://github.com/nova-video-player/aos-AVP/releases).
+NOVA is published on [GooglePlay](https://play.google.com/store/apps/details?id=org.courville.nova) or on [Amazon Appstore](https://www.amazon.fr/dp/B07P1Q1DG9) or on [F-Droid](https://f-droid.org/en/packages/org.courville.nova/) or on [IzzyOnDroid](https://apt.izzysoft.de/fdroid/index/apk/org.courville.nova) or directly on [github](https://github.com/nova-video-player/aos-AVP/releases).
 Latest changes are tracked [here](https://github.com/nova-video-player/aos-AVP/blob/nova/CHANGELOG.md).

 Please note that NOVA is free and consists in a small community effort done on personal time.